kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

         inOrder(current.get());
     }

-Steps for iterative solution:

-1. Create an empty stack
-2. Push the current node to stack and set current = current->left until current is null
-3. If current is NULL and s is not empty then
-   *  Pop the top node from stack s and print it
-   *  set currentNode = currentNode.right
-   *  go to step 2
 4.If stack is empty and currentNode is also null then we are done with it

 Initally, if  ``current`` is not null, it's left children are pushed onto the stack until a null child is encountered.
 This corresponds to the first two lines of the recursive algorithm